 16–19 Bursary Fund

-If you’re aged 16–18 (or 19+ continuing a course you started before your 19th birthday), you could receive help with:
+If you’re aged 16–18 (or 19+ continuing a course you started before your 19th birthday), or 19-24 with an EHCP, you could receive help with:

 - Travel to and from college